 As a mum of a very energetic two year old, I spend a lot of my time at the local soft play centre.
 It is a good way to tire Leo out and a good excuse for us to get out of the house.
 Leo and I have been making regular trips to soft play since he was about six months old, sometimes we have loads of fun and other times, well, it can end in tears.

-So, here they are.
-The do’s and don’ts of a trip to the soft play with your toddler…
+The do’s and don’ts of soft play

 DO remove your child’s shoes before you leave the car to avoid said child having an emotional breakdown when the member of staff at the counter asks you to hand their beloved wellies over.